 Oil heating and cooling systems

-As specific and absolute power output levels continue to rise, engines are operated closer and closer to the temperature limits of their materials.
+As engine downsizing advances, engines are operated closer and closer to the temperature limit of their materials.
 Consequently, heating and cooling modules will become ever more critical in the future.

 Heat exchangers for heating and cooling modules typically have a lamellar design and ensure an as balanced as possible thermal cycle for lubricating oils in the engine and transmission.
 This allows the lubricant to heat up quickly, which significantly reduces fuel consumption at cold start.
 At high oil temperatures, heat exchangers prevent overheating and premature aging of the oil, allowing oil change intervals to be extended.